NimaMajidi1997/Deutsch_lernen/README.md

 # Deutsch_lernen
 Ich würde hier Deutsch lernen :)
+## Learn German in an engineered way !

 # &#128161; Idea behind this Project
 This project aims to build a database for the vocabulary we learn over time.
 We add new words and corresponding sentences into two files: L#_Word.txt and L#_Sentences.txt.
 By converting these sentences into audio files, we can review new vocabularies more easily just by listening.